-- Prior to its acquisition by the Company, a current subsidiary of the Company advanced funds to an entity owned by an immediate family member of a Senior Vice President of the Company in connection with a land development project.
-The obligations of the borrower entity to repay the advances are guaranteed by a separate entity owned by the same family member of the officer.
-Amounts outstanding under the advances do not bear interest and are reflected on the Company's Consolidated Balance Sheet within other assets ("Land Development Project"). - Entities owned by immediate family members of a Senior Vice President of the Company perform subcontract work for a subsidiary of the Company, including trucking and grading services ("Subcontracting Services"). - From time to time, a subsidiary of the Company provides construction services to various companies owned by family members of a Senior Vice President of the Company ("Construction Services"). - Since June 1, 2014, the Company has been a party to an access agreement with Island Pond Corporate Services, LLC, which provides a location for the Company to conduct business development activities from time to time on a property owned by the Executive Chairman of the Company's Board of Directors ("Island Pond"). - The Company purchases vehicles from an entity owned by a family member of a Senior Vice President of the Company ("Vehicles Purchases"). - The Company rents vehicles from an entity owned by a family member of a Senior Vice President of the Company ("Vehicles Rent Expense"). - · Family members of a Senior Vice President of the Company provide consulting services to a subsidiary of the Company ("Consulting Services"). - The Company is party to a management services agreement with SunTx, under which the Company pays SunTx \$0.25 million per fiscal quarter and reimburses certain travel and other out-of-pocket expenses associated with services rendered under the management services agreement.
+- Entities owned by immediate family members of an executive officer of the Company perform subcontract work for a subsidiary of the Company, including trucking and grading services ("Subcontracting Services"). - From time to time, a subsidiary of the Company provides construction services to various companies owned by family members of an executive officer of the Company ("Construction Services"). - Since June 1, 2014, the Company has been a party to an access agreement with Island Pond Corporate Services, LLC, which provides a location for the Company to conduct business development activities from time to time on a property owned by the Executive Chairman of the Company's Board of Directors ("Island Pond"). - · The Company purchases vehicles from an entity owned by a family member of an executive officer of the Company ("Vehicles Purchases"). - The Company rents vehicles from an entity owned by a family member of an executive officer of the Company ("Vehicles Rent Expense"). - A family member of an executive officer of the Company provides consulting services to a subsidiary of the Company ("Consulting Services"). - The Company is party to a management services agreement with SunTx, under which the Company pays SunTx \$0.27 million per fiscal quarter and reimburses certain travel and other out-of-pocket expenses associated with services rendered under the management services agreement.

-The following table presents revenues earned and expenses incurred by the Company during the fiscal years ended September 30, 2020 and 2019, and receivable and accounts payable balances at September 30, 2020 and 2019, related to transactions with the related parties described above (in thousands):
+The following table presents revenues earned and expenses incurred by the Company during the fiscal years ended September 30, 2021, 2020 and 2019, and receivable and accounts payable balances at September 30, 2021 and 2020, related to transactions with the related parties described above (in thousands):